 Through service learning at Earthaven Ecovillage, you'll work collaboratively to accomplish whatever the task is at hand, contribute to new experiments in regenerative lifeways, and experience the joy of having done so with new friends.
 In exchange for 13 hours of service over the 5 days of Service-Learning Week (2.5–4 hours per day), you'll also receive the following benefits from the community:

 - Five nights of tent or RV camping at the Earthaven campground

-- Access to Earthaven’s 329 acres of forest and hiking trails
+- Access to Earthaven’s 329 acres of private forest and hiking trails

 - Opportunities to explore specific Earthaven neighborhoods and membership possibilities